zeupin/dida-db/README.md

 # dida-db

-Db is a database management package.
+Dida\Db is a wrapper for PDO and PDOStatement.
 It's a part of Dida Framework.

+It extends PDO and PDOStatement classes and adds some advanced features such as SQL query builder, chain-like function call and so on.

 * Supports various SQL database, including MySQL, MariaDB, MSSQL, Oracle, PostgreSQL, SQLite and more.
 * Friendly MIT License.